Skip to main content

 #

 San Francisco maintains some of the nation’s strictest regulations on sidewalk delivery robots.
-The city limits companies to three robots each, with a total of nine robots citywide, confined to industrial areas with minimal pedestrian traffic.

 These restrictions stem from concerns about: